 During the winter and summer break, students are allowed to work a maximum of 19 hours per week.

 Please Note: Student workers at the College of Mount Saint Vincent may also receive a departmental printing account for the PaperCut Print Management System.
 Printing from this account while at work will charge print jobs to the department instead of the individual student.
 If deemed necessary for the position, such an account must be requested by the student worker’s supervisor.
-Click here for more information about PaperCut.
+Learn more about PaperCut.

 What forms do I need to complete and how do I get paid?